smidyo/smidyo-element-block-examples/readme.md

 These are simple element blocks for Smidyo targeted mainly towards the data type file-svg, and laser machinery in particular.

-These will be available in Smidyo under vectorexpress.eb.*
+These will be available in Smidyo under vector-express.eb.*

 Feel free to suggest improvements for future revisions!